istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 * You deployed the HTTPS proxy.
 * You used `curl` to access the `wikipedia.org` external service through the proxy.

-The next step is to configure the traffic from the Istio-enabled pods to use the HTTPS proxy.
+Next, you must configure the traffic from the Istio-enabled pods to use the HTTPS proxy.

 ## Configure traffic to external HTTPS proxy